m0n5t3r/python-markdown-video/README.md

 - Yahoo! video
 - Youtube

 NOTE: Blip.tv works a little differently than the others because there is no way to construct a working object with the player URL.
-Instead of the URL to the Blip.tv page, you will use the URL to the flv file, like #http://blip.tv/file/get/Pycon-DjangoOnJython531.flv# for example.
+Instead of the URL to the Blip.tv page, you will use the URL to the flv file, like #http://blip.tv/file/get/Pycon-DjangoOnJython531.flv for example.
 This is located in **Files and Links** section of Blip.tv.

 Adding extra services is easy.
 Note: This portion is relevant to the extension for python-markdown 1.7.
 The first part is defining what URL for the video service should look like.
-You do this in the extendMarkdown method of VideoExtension.
+You do this in the **extendMarkdown** method of **VideoExtension**.

     # This regular expression looks for a youtube URL that do not start with parenthesis.
     # It does this to avoid eating regular markdown links.